Employee Benefits: Outplacement Service for Departing Workers

 - Make carefully determined employee selections: It's important that the criteria used to decide which employees stay and which go aren't covered by specific protected classifications.
 Never choose terminations based on age, gender, national origin, health, or marital/parental status.
 Avoid making decisions based purely on salaries or positions within the company.
 Evaluate each department to determine available skills, knowledge, and value to the company.

-- Review employee benefits and separation packages with older workers: Older workers are often eligible for Medicare, so it's critical for employers to review not only regular employee benefits but also those specifically provided to older employees.
+- Review employee benefits and separation packages with older workers: Older workers are often eligible for Medicare, so it's critical that you review not only regular employee benefits but also those specifically provided to older employees.
 The Older Workers Benefit Protection Act prevents age discrimination in terminations.
-Employers are required to give workers over the age of 40 additional time to decide if they would like to pursue and take advantage of age-related benefits or a more generous separation package.
+You're required to give workers over the age of 40 additional time to decide if they would like to pursue and take advantage of age-related benefits or a more generous separation package.

-- Advise of severance pay and benefit options: Employers should provide detailed information for terminated employees as to what to expect concerning severance pay, bonuses, and employee benefit options.
+- Advise of severance pay and benefit options: Provide detailed information for terminated employees as to what to expect concerning severance pay, bonuses, and employee benefit options.
 Do this as soon as possible.
 This includes information about how employees can continue to receive group health coverage under COBRA.
 You might also give employees the option to terminate early for less severance pay if another employment opportunity is offered before the final termination date.
-This can be coordinated between the outplacement service and the employer.
+This can be coordinated between your company and the outplacement service.

 - Refer employees to the outplacement service: All terminated employees should receive written information and instructions on how to reach out to the contracted outplacement service vendor.
 This includes contact information, as well as instructions on how to access any online services the vendor offers.
 Managers should make sure that all impacted employees make an immediate appointment with the outplacement service to provide their resumes and updated skills.
 The outplacement service can then match individuals to careers within their network.